10 min read

 Each city has its own platforms and cultural norms.
 Here's what works in Munich.
 For curated links to platforms and coliving, see the Munich playbook on the main page.

-• ImmobilienScout24 and WG-Gesucht are your best bet
+- •ImmobilienScout24 and WG-Gesucht are your best bet

-• Schwabing and Maxvorstadt are the tech neighborhoods
+- •Schwabing and Maxvorstadt are the tech neighborhoods

-• Munich has stricter rental requirements than Berlin
+- •Munich has stricter rental requirements than Berlin

-• Consider nearby towns with S-Bahn connections for cheaper rent
+- •Consider nearby towns with S-Bahn connections for cheaper rent

 Coliving: The Founder's Secret Weapon

 Coliving isn't just convenient — it's strategic.
-You're living with other founders, remote workers, and builders.
+You're living with other founders, remote workers, and ambitious people in a similar phase.
 The networking happens over breakfast, not at awkward meetups.

 Most coliving operators offer month-to-month leases, which is perfect when you're still figuring out which city is home.

-• Habyt has Munich presence.
+- •Habyt has Munich presence.

-• Wunderflats for furnished apartments.
+- •Wunderflats for furnished apartments.

-• Outsite — Lisbon, Berlin, and more.
+- •Outsite — Lisbon, Berlin, and more.
 Strong remote-worker community.

-• For curated links, see the Munich playbook on the main page.
+- •For curated links, see the Munich playbook on the main page.

 The Move-In Playbook